 The Adult Day (Care) Services Program, also known as an HCB Senior Grant, is under the administration of the Department of Health and Social Services, Senior and Disabilities Services.
 Services are paid for through a combination of Medicaid, the state’s general fund, and private pay.
 Click here to see the list of providers for this program.

 To qualify for Adult Day Services, there are several requirements.
 The first of which is to be a legal resident of Alaska.
 Applicants must also be at least 60 years of age.
 However, one exception is if the individual has been diagnosed with Alzheimer’s or a related disorder and the condition has progressed to the point where care is required.

-Unfortunately, qualifying for this program does not automatically mean an individual may begin receiving services.
-A waiting list for services is fairly common and prioritization is not first come, first serve.
-Rather, prioritization is weighted toward those who are at the greatest risk of nursing home placement, those with the greatest financial need (meaning those who have income at or below the federal poverty level, which as of 2019, is $15,600 / year, or stated differently, $1,300 / month), and those who reside in rural areas of the state.
+Unfortunately, qualifying for this program does not automatically mean an individual will begin receiving services.
+A wait list for services is fairly common and prioritization is not first come, first serve.
+Rather, prioritization is weighted toward those who are at the greatest risk of nursing home placement, those with the greatest financial need, and those who reside in rural areas of the state.
 Native Alaskans are also given priority.

 To begin the application process, it is best to contact one’s local Area Agency on Aging (AAA).
 Contact information for all AAAs by county is available here.
 Although it is not intended to be a guide for consumers, one can find additional helpful information about this program in the downloadable Program Manual, although some information is out-of-date.
 Very limited information can also be found here on the Alaska Department of Health and Social Services’ website.